 Despite ongoing traffic safety programs and educational efforts, pedestrians continue to be injured and killed while they are crossing streets or near roadways.
 Pedestrian accidents are included in Personal Injury laws, and in California, the concept of pure comparative negligence allows injured parties to pursue compensation even if they bear partial responsibility for the accident.

-California Pedestrian Accidents Lawyer
+San Diego Pedestrian Accidents Lawyer

 If you or a loved one was injured or died in a pedestrian accident, you may be able to pursue fair compensation under Personal Injury laws.
 The extent to which you may be granted compensation may be affected by certain conditions, including if you were partly at fault.
 Negligence is the key element for these cases; this must be proven, through evidence and eyewitness accounts.
 Your California Pedestrian Accidents Lawyer knows how to present a strong case to help you obtain the best possible results and monetary compensation.